rft0/createmove-boilerplate/README.md

-# CreateMove Boilerplate for CSGO
+# CreateMove Boilerplate for CS:GO